 With effect from 1 January 2017, companies filing complaints against Danish Tax Authorities will now have the right to cost compensation.
 The cost compensation scheme helps to increase legal certainty, and the proposal therefore reinstated that there should be 100% cost compensation where the company has been compliant, while it is possible to be compensated for 50% of the costs if the case is lost.

-For most companies, 31 December 2017 is the first reporting deadline in regards to transfer pricing documentation.
+For most companies, 31 December 2017 was the first reporting deadline in regards to transfer pricing documentation.
 The new requirements include an obligation to structure the documentation in a master file and local files.
 In addition, groups with a consolidated turnover of 5.6 billion Danish kroner (DKK) are required to file a country-by-country (CbC) report, which will provide an overview of the economic activities of the group as well as the taxes paid.
-Companies will have to provide the first reporting for the income year 2016.
-If the group is not filing in Denmark, but instead in another country, the group must inform the Danish Tax Authorities of which company in the group is reporting and which country this company is a tax resident of.
+If the group is not filing in Denmark, but instead in another country, the group must inform the Danish Tax Authorities of which company in the group is reporting and which country this company is tax resident.
 The reporting may be done digitally.

 On 21 April 2015, the Danish Parliament adopted a proposal to include an international circumvention provision in Danish tax law.
 This provision has had effect since 1 May 2015, and applies to arrangements or series of arrangements and transactions relating to obtaining benefits through tax treaties, regardless of when the treaties have been entered into force.
 The provision was an implementation of the amendment to the Parent-Subsidiary Directive, but was extended to apply to the Interest-Royalty Directive and Tax Merger Directive and all double tax treaties (DTTs).
 In the comments to the provision, it is stated that the provision is meant to correspond to the wording of the Parent-Subsidiary Directive, and the Danish provision should be strictly interpreted in accordance with this and any case law from the European Court of Justice (ECJ).